-Usually, what happens is that larger speakers cannot produce high frequency sounds and vice versa for small speakers; they cannot produce low frequency sounds.
-This is where the use of speakers and woofers come into play.
-With the use of these additions in speakers, you are able to get high quality sound that is crisper and cleaner with a larger range of frequency.
+Usually, what happens is that larger speakers cannot produce high-frequency sounds and vice versa for small speakers; they cannot produce low-frequency sounds.
+This is where the use of speakers and woofers comes into play.
+With the use of these additions in speakers, you are able to get a high-quality sound that is crisper and cleaner with a larger range of frequency.

 Are Tweeters Important?

-If you want good quality, crisp sound, you need to be able to hear the treble and for that, you need tweeters.
-Treble is the sound in music that is produced by vocals, guitars, synthetic keyboards, cymbals, drum effects and horns.
+If you want good sound quality, you need to be able to hear the treble and for that, you need tweeters.
+Treble is the sound in music that is produced by vocals, guitars, synthetic keyboards, cymbals, drum effects, and horns.

 Tweeters also provide stereo imaging.
 Stereo imaging is a term used to describe how music gives a listener spatial cues of where instruments were placed during the recording process.
 When you’re listening to music on a speaker with a tweeter, you are likely to understand whether an instrument was placed on the left, right or center during the recording process.
 By reproducing a high range of audio frequencies, tweeters can create a sort of image, helping the listener’s brain decipher where the sound is coming from within a speaker.